berzinastella/eddy_analysis/README.md

 # eddy_analysis
 Examples of how to run eddy identification and visualisation with py-eddy-tracker on model data.

-ICON eerie runs used in the examples.
+ICON EERIE runs used in the examples.

 These are my personal notebooks to show some examples, I'll try to upload the nice final notebooks on the EERIE github.